Ron Silver

-Ronald Arthur Silver (July 2, 1946 – March 15, 2009) was an American actor, director, producer, radio host, and activist.
-As an actor, he portrayed Henry Kissinger, Alan Dershowitz and Angelo Dundee.
-He was awarded a Tony in 1988 for Best Actor for Speed-the-Plow, a satirical dissection of the American movie business, and was nominated for an Emmy for his recurring role as political strategist Bruno Gianelli in The West Wing.
+Ronald Arthur Silver (July 2, 1946 – March 15, 2009) was an American actor.
+He portrayed Henry Kissinger, Alan Dershowitz and Angelo Dundee.
+He was awarded the 1988 Tony Award for Best Actor in a Play for Speed-the-Plow, a satirical dissection of the American movie business, and was nominated for a Primetime Emmy Award for his recurring role as political strategist Bruno Gianelli in The West Wing.

-Early life
+Early life and education

 Silver was born on July 2, 1946, in Manhattan, the son of May (née Zimelman), a substitute teacher, and Irving Roy Silver, a clothing sales executive.
 Silver was raised Jewish on the Lower East Side of Manhattan and attended Stuyvesant High School.

-Silver went on to graduate from the State University of New York at Buffalo, with a Bachelor of Arts in Spanish and Chinese, and received a master's degree in Chinese History from St. John's University in New York and the Chinese Culture University in Taiwan.
-He also attended Columbia University's Graduate School of International Affairs (SIPA) and studied acting at the Herbert Berghof Studio, and later at The Actors Studio.
+Silver went on to graduate from the State University of New York at Buffalo, with a Bachelor of Arts in Spanish and Chinese, and earned a master's degree in Chinese History from St. John's University in New York and the Chinese Culture University in Taiwan.
+He also attended Columbia University's Graduate School of International Affairs (SIPA), and studied acting at the Herbert Berghof Studio, and later at The Actors Studio.
 As a student he was exempt from the Vietnam War draft.